 - Archive items matching the filter/policy.

 By enabling the <fastprelude> option on the job the software will function as follows:

 - Skip powershell calls and assume en-US culture, Exchange version 2010 SP1+ , and a couple of other defaults.

-- Create a search folder in the mailbox, apply filter/policy to it, wait 10sec for items to populate.
+- Create a search folder in the mailbox, apply filter/policy to it, wait several seconds for items to populate.

 - Archive items found in the search folder.

 As you can see from the above, the speed-up is gained from:

 - Skipping the reading of the meta-data and just assuming some defaults.
 This is useful if Powershell is very slow or simply not accessible in the environment.

 - Not loading all the folders in the mailbox.
 This is useful if there are some mailboxes with 1000's of folders and binding to each one is very time consuming.